Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Numerical Experiments

-For each Monte-Carlo replicates, we randomly pick $n=500$ pairs of training observations, $100$ pairs of testing matched observations and $100$ pairs of testing unmatched observations for evaluation.
-The parameters are set as $k=20$, $d=10$, $d'=50$ (for LTSA only), and the manifold matching algorithms are applied for every two data sets matching combination.
-After $100$ Monte-Carlo replicates, the mean matching ratio is reported in Table~\ref{table:wikiAcc}, the estimated testing power is presented in Table~\ref{table:wikiPower} at type $1$ error level $0.05$, and the power curves for some matching combinations are plotted in Figure~\ref{figReal}.
+For each Monte-Carlo replicate, we randomly pick $n=500$ pairs of training observations, $100$ pairs of testing matched observations, and $100$ pairs of testing unmatched observations for evaluation.
+The parameters are set as $k=20$, $d=10$, $d'=50$ (for LTSA only), and the manifold matching algorithms are applied for every possible combination of matching two modalities.
+We perform a total of $100$ Monte-Carlo replicates.
+The mean matching ratio is reported in Table~\ref{table:wikiAcc}, and the estimated testing power is presented in Table~\ref{table:wikiPower} at type $1$ error level $0.05$.

-Clearly MMSJ achieves the best performance throughout all combinations.
-From the tables and figures, we further observe that without using shortest-path distance or joint neighborhood, separate nonlinear embeddings from LLE or LTSA are worse than the linear MDS embeddings in matching; Isomap does fairly well in the testing power as it also uses shortest-path distance, but can still be similar or slightly inferior to MDS in the matching ratio occasionally; and our proposed MMSJ algorithm is consistently the best manifold matching algorithm in both the testing power and the matching ratio throughout.
+Clearly, MMSJ achieves the best performance throughout all combinations.
+From the tables and figures, we further observe that without using shortest-path distance or joint neighborhood, separate nonlinear embeddings from LLE or LTSA are worse than the linear MDS embeddings in matching.
+Isomap does fairly well in the testing power, as it also uses shortest-path distance, but it can still be occasionally similar or slightly inferior to MDS in the matching ratio.
+Our proposed MMSJ algorithm is consistently the best manifold matching algorithm in both the testing power and the matching ratio.

-We should point out that the matching performance depends on the parameters $k$ and $d$, and the testing power / matching ratio of each algorithm can be slightly different by changing the parameters.
-For example, the MDS testing power is $0.49$ for matching $(TE, TF)$ at $d=10$, which can be improved to $0.7$ by varying $d$; MMSJ has the best power of $0.82$, which can be increased to $0.9$ by cross-validating the parameters as well.
-So far we have used fixed parameter choices to offer meaningful comparisons throughout all algorithms and matching combinations, but our MMSJ algorithm is in fact robust against parameter choices.
-As an example, in Figure~\ref{figRealSurf} we show the MMSJ and Isomap testing powers for matching $(TE,GE)$ (the best two algorithms in our matching experiments) against different choices of $d$ and $k$, for which $d$ ranges from $2$ to $30$ and $k$ ranges from $10$ to $30$.
-It is clear that MMSJ is always better than Isomap in matching and attains close-to-optimal testing power in a large range of parameter choices; furthermore, the best MMSJ testing power is $0.55$ while the best Isomap testing power is $0.45$.
+For the next experiment, we demonstrate that MMSJ algorithm is also robust against misspecification of parameters.
+The first two panels of Figure~\ref{figRealSurf} plot the MMSJ and Isomap testing powers (the best two algorithms in our matching experiments) for matching $(TE,GE)$, against different choices of $d \in [2,30]$ and $k \in [10,30]$.
+Comparing the two panels not only shows that MMSJ is always better than Isomap in matching, but it also attains comparable testing power in a wide range of parameter choices.
 The same robustness holds for MMSJ under all other matching combinations.

 \begin{Table}

 \end{Table}

 \begin{Table}